CatapultWarrior/DE4-Opti-Coursework/Subsystem_2/README.md

 Main Scripts
 -------
-*Four algorithms are available: SQP, GA, Pattern Search and Interior Point*
+*Four algorithms are available: SQP, GA, Pattern Search and Interior Point.
+SQP is the most effective.*

 **MATLAB scripts should be run:**